Therapy for Women in Augusta, GA

 My Treatment Approaches

 Internal Family Systems (IFS) helps us rediscover the parts of you that learned that people-pleasing and perfectionism would keep you safe.
-We give these parts space to tell you their stories so they (and you) can heal.
+We give these parts space to tell their stories so they (and you) can heal.

-Cognitive Behavioral Therapy (CBT) can help you tell the difference between your thoughts and the thoughts of your inner critic.
-It can also help you teach your inner critic to be nicer to you.
+Cognitive Behavioral Therapy (CBT) helps you tell the difference between your thoughts and the thoughts of your inner critic (because letās be real she is MEAN!)

 Polyvagal Theory (PVT) helps you understand the fawn response that comes with people-pleasing and helps you create an internal sense of safety.